FAQs 6 months - 4 years

 No, in this age group there must be at least a 2 week interval between the administration of the COVID-19 vaccine and any other vaccines.
 No interaction studies in young children have been performed on coadministration of Comirnaty® with childhood vaccines.
 Priority should be given to other routine childhood immunisations.
 Until there is more evidence it is prudent to separate COVID-19 vaccination in children aged 6 months-4 years from other vaccines for a period of 14 days.

-As a precaution, if your child has recently received the monkeypox vaccine (Imvanex or Jynneos), they need to wait 4 weeks before they get their COVID-19 vaccine because of the unknown risk of myocarditis.
+As a precaution, if a child has recently received the monkeypox vaccine (Imvanex or Jynneos), they need to wait 4 weeks before they get their COVID-19 vaccine because of the unknown risk of myocarditis.

 Back to top